 The DX100 MH/MA/VA-Series Maintenance Module is a preventive maintenance/troubleshooting course for the DX100 controller and the MH/MA/VA-series industrial robots.
 Individuals responsible for regular and preventative maintenance, repair, and troubleshooting should attend this class.
 Although no prior robot programming experience is required, DX100 Basic Programming is strongly recommended.

-Students receive a copy of the DX100 Maintenance Manual, which details installation, maintenance, electrical diagrams, spare parts, etc. for the appropriate robot models.
-Additional handouts are provided relating to specific topics covered in the class.
-Students are urged to take notes, participate in discussions and to bring up specific maintenance and programming issues.
+Students receive a copy of the DX100 -Series Maintenance Manual which details installation, maintenance, electrical diagrams, spare parts, etc. for the MH/MA/VA-series robot models.
+Additional handouts relate to specific topics covered in the class.
+Students are urged to take notes, participate in discussions, and to bring up specific maintenance issues.

 - Circuit board replacement

 - Power distribution

 - Signal flow

 - Preventive maintenance schedule

 - Tool Control Point (TCP)